-Now you'll notice that I have not been talking in specifically revolutionary or anarchist terms about this problem, because most of the work which is being done to-day is not being done by revolutionaries, but by psychiatrist who are trying to work, if not with, at least in, the existing order.
-I think their work is important, and for this reason delinquency is not limited to crime.
-The further we go in the anthropology and psychology of delinquency, the clearer it becomes that the mechanisms which make some people into thieves or persistent murderers are not dynamically different from the mechanisms which make people into the other kind of delinquent, the socially accepted and unpunishable delinquent, with whom we are at odds whenever we criticize power and coercion as institutions.
+Now you'll notice that I have not been talking in specifically revolutionary or anarchist terms about this problem, because most of the work which is being done to-day is not being done by revolutionaries, but by psychiatrists who are trying to work, if not with, at least in, the existing order.
+I think their work is important, and for this reason-delinquency is not limited to crime.
+The further we go in the anthropology and psychology of delinquency, the clearer it becomes that the mechanisms which make some people into thieves or persistent murderers are not dynamically different from the mechanisms which make people into the other kind of delinquent, the socially-accepted and unpunishable delinquent, with whom we are at odds whenever we criticize power and coercion as institutions.
 This is not a theory peculiar to anarchists.
-It has a very wide, and, I believe increasing acceptance in psychiatry.
-As anarchists, the desire to dominate is the "orime" that worries us most.
-We recognise that at the moment the delinquent activities of government, and of individual psychopaths in them, are a greater threat to social advance than even the most serious examples of punishable crime.
+It has a very wide, and, I believe, an increasing acceptance in psychiatry.
+As anarchists, the desire to dominate is the "crime" which worries us most.
+We recognise that at the moment the delinquent activities of governments, and of individual psychopaths in them, are a greater threat to social advance than even the most serious examples of punishable crime.
+The individual who is clever or lucky as well as delinquent may be able to express his basic character-disorder in an unpunishable form-if he is unlucky or of low intelligence he will express it in what is commonly known as crime.
+In another context, the aggressive psychopath who bashes people and robs them may well be psychodynamically identical with the sadistic warder who bashes people and is allowed to do so, or the bucket-shop proprietor who goes to prison, with the demagogue who rises to be head of his party.